leyabey333/ZombieTriage/README.md

 - Rank 9: Extremely critical condition
 - Rank 10: Most severe condition in the queue

+## Structure Reasoning
+The application uses a PriorityQueue to efficiently manage patients so that those with the lower priority ranks are treated first.
+Patients are compared based on priority rank, with ties broken by earliest arrival time to ensure fairness.
+The system is structured around seperate classes to handle patient data, hospital operations, and time-based helicopter pickups, making it organized and scalable.

 ## Requirements
 Java 17 or recent